Open-STEM/IntroToRoboticsV2/course/measuring_distance/obstacle_avoidance.rst

             :width: 400

 And voi la!
-We have now successfully created a program where our robot can avoid objects forever!
+We have successfully created a program where our robot can avoid objects forever!